-Sithanonxay Suvannaphakdy (PhD) is an economist with more than seven years research experience in regional economic integration, economic development, and public administration.
+Sithanonxay Suvannaphakdy (PhD) is an economist with more than seven years of research experience in regional economic integration, economic development, and public administration.
 His career has focused on research and project management in trade, economic development and sustainable development programs.
-These cover multiple scales including project, program, national and regional scales.
+These cover multiple scales, including project, program, national and regional scales.
 He works extensively with the private sector, public sector, bilateral development agencies and multilateral financial institutions.